Chalarangelo/30-seconds-of-code/blog_posts/common-regexp-cheatsheet.md

 ### Match line breaks

-- Depending on the environnment, line breaks can be represented in different ways.
+- Depending on the environment, line breaks can be represented in different ways.
 - Use the `\r` character to match carriage returns, the `\n` character to match newlines, and the `\r\n` sequence to match carriage returns followed by newlines.
 - Add the global (`g`) and multiline (`m`) flags to match all occurrences of the pattern in the string.